JEFworks-Lab/genomic-data-visualization-2022/_posts/yashsonthalia_hw1.md

 ---

-I am making a visualization of the relationship between the spatial location (quantitative) and the expression (quantitative) of Aqp4, a common marker gene for astrocytes.
-The geometric primitive is points, and position is the visual channel encoded by the axes.
+I am making a visualization of the relationship between the spatial location (quantitative) and the expression (quantitative) of Aqp4, a common marker gene for astrocytes in the merfish dataset.
+The geometric primitive I used is points, and spatial position is the visual channel encoded by the axes.

-Aqp4 expression is encoded by color, which is the visual channel I used.
+Aqp4 expression is encoded by color, which is the visual channel I used to depict which cells may be astrocytes.

+My visualization hopefully makes the distribution of astrocytes in the mouse brain more clear.

 ```{r}
 library(tidyverse)